-The study used a cross-sectional descriptive research design which ensures that data is collected without altering the environment.
 The target population of the study consists of 14 registered and licensed life insurance companies and 7 registered and licensed composite insurance companies, located within Nairobi, for the year 2020 (IRA, 2020).
 The study target management employees from these firms.
 From the 21 firms, the study targeted 1 top management employees, 2 middle level management employees and 2 lower level management employees from each firm.
 This implies that the total population form the study was 105 respondents.
-In this study, due to the small size of the study population, the census sampling approach was used.
-The study used both primary and secondary data.
-Primary data was collected using structured questionnaires which were made up of close-ended questions that were standardized in order to enable comparisons of the results from the different respondents.
-The study also collected secondary data from published and unpublished financial statements and other financial records to determine the performance of insurance firms in Kenya.
+The study targeted all the levels of management since they are involved in the formulation and implementation of organization strategies hence they are in a position to provide information on the influence of operations strategy on performance of insurance firms in Nairobi City County, Kenya.